bitstadium/HockeySDK-Android/README.md

 2. Check if the `applicationId` in your `build.gradle` file matches the Bundle Identifier of the app in HockeyApp.
 HockeyApp accepts crashes only if both the App ID and the bundle identifier match their corresponding values in your app.
 Please note that the package value in your `AndroidManifest.xml` file might differ from the bundle identifier.

 3. If your app crashes and you start it again, does the dialog show up which asks the user to send the crash report?
-If not, please crash your app again, then connect the debugger and set a break point in CrashManager.java, method [register](https://github.com/bitstadium/HockeySDK-Android/blob/master/src/main/java/net/hockeyapp/android/CrashManager.java#L100) to see why the dialog is not shown.
+If not, please crash your app again, then connect the debugger and set a break point in `CrashManager.java`'s [register](https://github.com/bitstadium/HockeySDK-Android/blob/master/src/main/java/net/hockeyapp/android/CrashManager.java#L100)-method to see why the dialog is not shown.

-4. If it still does not work, please [contact us](http://support.hockeyapp.net/discussion/new).
+4. If you continue to encouter issues, please [contact us](http://support.hockeyapp.net/discussion/new).

 <a id="contributing"></a>
 ## 7. Contributing